simsurace/FeedbackParticleFilters.jl/README.md

 In particular, FeedbackParticleFilters implements:
 * Types for hidden state and observation models: diffusions, Poisson processes, etc.
 * A variety of gain estimation methods
+* Automatic filter deployment and simulation of the state and filtering equations
+* Storing of intermediate (trajectory) data from simulation
 * An interface to the powerful solvers from the `DifferentialEquations` package

 ## Installation